Germany's Baerbock in Washington in first US trip | DW | 05.01.2022

 German-US ties hit a comparatively low point during the last US administration under Donald Trump, who was often seen as snubbing traditional allies.
 The current US government headed by Joe Biden has repeatedly said it wants to restore such alliances to their former status.

 Baerbock's first official visit will be a short one, lasting just eight hours.
-It will include talks with Blinken and Nancy Pelosi, the speaker of the US House of Representatives.
+It will include talks with US Secretary of State Antony Blinken and Nancy Pelosi, the speaker of the US House of Representatives.

 Baerbock's visit comes as Russia has amassed troops near its border with Ukraine, prompting western allegations of a potential invasion.